rapsoj/crop-yield-estimate/final-submission/README.md

 - the “data” folder includes the datasets provided for this competition
 - the “pipeline” folder includes the preprocessing .py files (cleaning.py, feature_engineering.py, scaling.py, feature_selection.py, dim_reduction.py and clustering.py)
 - the “submission.csv” file is output by the model and includes IDs and Yield predictions for the test set.
+    - note: the predictions will vary with every run, due to the nature of XGBoost and related models.
+Unfortunately, setting a seed does not allow for every run